dit/dit/docs/measures/multivariate/total_correlation.rst

 Total Correlation
 *****************

-The total correlation :cite:`watanabe1960information`, denoted :math:`\T`, also known as the multi-information or integration, is one generalization of the mutual information.
+The total correlation :cite:`watanabe1960information`, denoted :math:`\T`, also known as the multi-information or integration, is one generalization of the :ref:`mutual_information`.
 It is defined as the amount of information each individual variable carries above and beyond the joint entropy, e.g. the difference between the whole and the sum of its parts:

 .. math::